nus-cs2103-AY1920S1/duke/docs/README.md

 Expected outcome:

-`Duke will list down all the tasks which have the word _return_ in them.`
+`Duke will list down all the tasks which have the word "return" in them.`